lilyosah/tech-knowledgebase/Software-Engineering/Agile.md

 ==User stories:== 1-3 sentences written in non-tech language written jointly by customers and devs describing a use case/feature

+### Details
+==Story points:== numbers indicating how long a story is expected to take.
+If it exceeds a certain agreed upon number it should be broken down into sub-stories
+==Spikes:== a short investigation into a technique or problem that the team wants explored before sitting down to do serious coding

 ## XP Variant
 Extreme programming